tamunoWoks/python_notebook/functions.md

 - Python also allows returning multiple values (as a tuple, list, or dictionary).
 - You can use return to exit a function early if a condition is met.
 - If a function has no return statement, it returns None.
+- You can pass return values as arguments to other function calls.

 #### Return vs. Print:
 | Feature       | `return`                          | `print()`                        |